Asirix1/embrio_CNV/data_preprocessing/README.md

 You can add several acts of sequencing or sequencing data from several slots with the same sample name.
 In this case file pairs will be merged by pipeline.

-The script can write this warning in the output:

-"Sample {sample_name} has 3 file pairs.
-Please ensure there are 1, 2, or 4 file pairs."

-Do not worry if you have specially added not 1, 2 or 4 file pairs of one sample.

 3) Create a work directory (work_dir).
 4) Run
 ```